fiee/generic_django_project/README.rst

 * server OS: Debian/Ubuntu based Linux
 * local OS: MacOS X (only some local settings are OSX specific)
-* web server: Nginx/gunicorn or Nginx/fcgi
+* web server: Nginx/gunicorn
-* Python_ version: 2.7 or 3.x
+* Python_ version: 3.7+
-* Django_ version: 1.9+ (1.6+ should work)
+* Django_ version: 3.0+
-* FeinCMS_ version: 1.5+
+* FeinCMS_ version: 1.17+
 * version control: Git_
 * deployment tool: Fabric_
 * local development database: SQLite3_
-* server database: MySQL_ or PostgreSQL_
+* server database: MySQL_ / MariaDb
-* process control (optional): supervisord_ or daemontools_
+* process control (optional): supervisord_

 ---------
 Rationale
 ---------

+I don’t know if this still makes sense, but while I update some sites from Django 1.9 to 3.0 I also update this.

 Django’s `startproject` doesn’t do enough.
 I’m a programmer, thus lazy, and try to reduce redundant work like repeating the same setup steps over and over.
 (DRY)

 Just copying/cloning this generic project to a new site isn’t ideal either, since general changes don’t affect all dependent sites, but I got no idea how to do that.